At a Glance

 Dates and Prices

-The cost of this trip is £3,795 per person excl. flights.
+The cost of this trip is £7,050 per person excl. flights.
 This includes all meals (excl.
 Victoria Falls), accommodation and wildlife-focussed activities.
 All drinks are included.
-We are pleased to confirm that there is no single supplement for this trip.
-To secure a booking, a deposit payment of £1,200 must be paid.
+There is no single supplement for this trip.
+To secure a booking, a deposit payment of £2,850 must be paid.

 Flights and Visas